chienchuanw/grandMA2-macro-templates/macros/showfile-downgrade/README.md

-# grandMA2 Version Downgrade Macro
+# grandMA2 Showfile Downgrade Macro

 ## Things user should know before using this macro